 One of the early highlights in Saint Louis’ chess history was also a landmark event in United States and global chess history.
 The city served as one of three hosts for the 1886 World Chess Championship—the first ever held.
 Wilhelm Steinitz (U.S. Chess Hall of Fame, 1986; World Chess Hall of Fame, 2001) faced off against Johannes Zukertort (World Chess Hall of Fame, 2016).
 The match took place in three American cities—New York (January 11-20), Saint Louis (February 3-10), and New Orleans (February 26-March 24).
 Steinitz, who lost four of the first five games in New York, won three of the four games played in Saint Louis, setting the stage for his ultimate victory in the match.
 In this image the players can be seen using Staunton chessmen.

 The first American Chess Congress was organized by Daniel Willard Fiske and Thomas Frere and held in New York City from October 6 to November 10, 1857.
 The tournament was designed after the London format and the 16 best American masters were invited to participate in the event.
 Of these Paul Morphy was included and he dominated the competition.
-Despite the first prize being $300, Morphy was not one to take money for chess.
+Despite the first prize being $300, Morphydid not accept money for chess accomplishments.
 He instead accepted a silver tray, pitcher, and four goblets (on display at the Saint Louis Chess Club and in the collection of the World Chess Hall of Fame).
 His victory here marked him as one of the best players in the world.